-Chinese New Year (CNY) for 2021 would fall on Friday, 12 February.
-This year would be a quiet one due to the alarming rate of Covid19 cases hitting Malaysia.
+The Chinese New Year celebration would be a quiet one due to the alarming rate of Covid19 cases hitting Malaysia.
 Perhaps you may find, for the first time in your life that your celebration would be quiet since you are not able to go back to your hometown.

 You may start to feel a little miserable when you see your friends posting on social media on their own preparations for the festive season, while you are stuck all alone.
 I know the feeling as I used to feel it too a long long time ago.
 But for many years, I have actually used my CNY holidays to take a rest, then start working on my personal projects.

 I wish to share my story here, to show that festive season may not be miserable time of the year, especially for single folks.
 There are a lot of things you can fill up your time with.